Direct dark matter searches with the full data set of XMASS-I: Detector

 To reduce the detector's exposure to ambient $\rm {}^{222}Rn$, the whole underground experimental hall in which XMASS-I was housed was lined with radon retarding material and continually flushed with fresh air forced in from above ground.
 To the top air layer of the OD tank, Rn removed air was supplied.
 The Rn concentration in the water of the OD was continuously monitored from April 16, 2014 and found to be less than 150~mBq/m$^{3}$.

 Readout of the XMASS-I data acquisition (DAQ) system was triggered by a multiplicity trigger based on Analog-Timing-Modules inherited from Super-Kamiokande ~\cite{SK_ATM}.
-When a PMT signal surpassed a set threshold, these modules produced a 200~ns wide standard analog output signal for each threshold crossing and each channel.
-Simple analog summation of these 200~ns flat-top analog signals of all channels in linear fan-in/fan-out units then allowed to trigger event readout whenever a predefined number of PMTs crossed their single-channel trigger threshold within 200 ns of each other by setting the appropriate threshold on the resulting analog sum.
-This was done separately for both ID and OD PMTs, resulting in independent ID and OD triggers.
-The single-channel PMT level signal threshold was set to 0.2~photoelectron equivalent (PE) for the ID and 0.4~PE for the OD.
+When a PMT signal surpassed a set threshold, these modules produced a 200~ns wide standard analog output signal for each threshold crossing on the corresponding channel.
+This single-channel PMT signal threshold was set to 0.2~photoelectron (PE) equivalent for the ID and 0.4~PE equivalent for the OD.
+Simple analog summation of the resulting 200~ns flat-top analog signals of all channels in linear fan-in/fan-out units then allowed triggering event readout by setting the appropriate multiplicity threshold on the resulting analog sum.
+This summation was done separately for both ID and OD PMTs, resulting in independent ID and OD triggers.

 During all of XMASS-I data taking, which started in 2013 after the detector refurbishment, ID DAQ readout was thus triggered when four or more ID PMTs passed their single-channel threshold within 200 ns of each other, and OD DAQ readout was initiated when at least eight OD PMTs crossed their thresholds by a parallel analog summation of OD PMT threshold crossings.
 Flash analog to digital converters (FADCs), CAEN V1751, recorded waveforms from 1~$\mu$s before to 9~$\mu$s after an ID trigger was issued for each ID PMT which crossed its single-channel threshold within this latter time window (0-9 $\mu$s).
 From 2015 December on an independent low-threshold trigger was added for the ID, requiring only three PMTs to cross their threshold within 200~ns of each other to initiate an ID DAQ readout also for such low-threshold events.
 One-pulse-per-second (1PPS) signals from a global positioning system (GPS) receiver were used to trigger readouts independent of PMT signal coincidences, adding time stamps to the data stream.
 These 1PPS GPS signals also flashed a light-emitting diode (LED) in the ID's inner surface, which added single PE (SPE) signals that were used for PMT gain monitoring.